 I have been reading with interest the news of electronic retailer Dick Smith’s current 70% off sale.
 The assumption from such an extraordinary move in the weeks leading up to Christmas and beyond would have to be that they have significant issues with stock management, a cash crisis or both.

-I regularly advise my clients about the importance of managing stock efficiently and recently made a quick video tip to that effect.
+I regularly advise my clients about the importance of managing stock efficiently and recently made a quick video regarding inventory management tips.

 What many small business owners sometimes fail to appreciate is the vital role that effective inventory management plays in running a successful, profitable business.